jakop345/cloudron-box/README.md

 internet.
 Yet, we live in a world where hosting these essential applications is a complex task.

-We are building the ultimate self-hosting platform.
-Our product allows anyone to effortlessly host web applications on their server on their own terms.
+We are building the ultimate platform for self-hosting web apps.
+The Cloudron allows anyone to effortlessly host web applications on their server on their own terms.

+## Features

+* Single click install for apps.
+Check out the [App Store](https://cloudron.io/appstore.html).

+* Per-app encrypted backups and restores.

+* App updates delivered via the App Store.

+* Secure - Cloudron manages the firewall.
+All apps are secured with HTTPS.
+Certificates are installed and renewed automatically.

+* Centralized User & Group management.
+Control who can access which app.

+* Single Sign On.
+Use same credentials across all apps.

+* Automatic updates for the Cloudron platform.

+* Trivially migrate to another server keeping your apps and data (for example, switch your infrastructure provider or move to a bigger server).

+* Alerts, audit logs, graphs, dns management ... and much more

+## Demo

 Try our demo at https://my-demo.cloudron.me (username: cloudron password: cloudron).